IgorNCosta14/Desafio-full-stack-web-chat/README.md

 ## Frontend

-To start the application, navigate to `web` folder and run the start script.
+To start the application, navigate to `web` folder and run the dev script.

 ```bash
 # on project root folder